LucaCanali/sparkMeasure/README.md

  * Created and maintained by Luca.Canali@cern.ch
    * \+ credits to Viktor.Khristenko@cern.ch + thanks to PR contributors
  * Developed and tested for Spark 2.1.x, 2.2.x, 2.3.x, 2.4.x
+   * Experimental support for Spark-3.0.0-SNAPSHOT and scala 2.12 (build from source with sbt "+ package")
  * Build and deploy:
    - Deploy [sparkMeasure from Maven Central](https://mvnrepository.com/artifact/ch.cern.sparkmeasure) or build with `sbt package`
    - For PySpark: in addition install the Python wrapper APIs, `pip install sparkmeasure`